-If you want to try out something like this, you might be better off creating your own home made concoction.
+If you want to try something like this, you might be better off creating your own home-made concoction.
 A lot of dogs dislike citrus fruits like lemons.
-A few lemon slices around your roses might just do the trick.
+A few lemon slices or citrus peels around your roses might just do the trick.

 Or you could try placing cotton wool balls soaked in vinegar or ammonia around your precious plants.

-As you may have discovered already, some unsupervised Labrador puppies can cause a great deal of damage if left to their own devices out in the yard.
+As you may have discovered, some unsupervised Labrador puppies can cause a great deal of damage if left to their own devices in the yard.

 There is no foolproof way of controlling what a puppy gets up to when you are not there, and purchasing an ultrasonic or water emitting device for your yard may be something of a gamble.

-Remember that there is some dispute as to whether the devices currently on the market for repelling animals using sound or smell, will actually work.
-And that these devices, while not harmful, do rely on aversives to achieve the desired result.
+Remember, there is some dispute as to whether the devices currently on the market for repelling animals using sound or smell actually work.
+And these devices, while not harmful, do rely on aversives to achieve the desired result.

-Most modern trainers believe that using aversives in animal management should always be a last resort as side effects can be unwanted and unpredictable
+Most modern trainers believe that using deterrents in animal management should always be a last resort as side effects can be unwanted and unpredictable

-If you decide to give an ultrasonic repeller or spray a try, do let us know in the comments how you get on!
+If you decide to give an ultrasonic repeller or spray a try, let us know in the comments how it works!